nanoninja/docker-nginx-php-mysql/README.md

     sudo docker-compose stop && sudo docker-compose kill && sudo docker-compose rm -f
     ```

+---

 ## Use Makefile

-When developing, you can use the [Makefile](https://en.wikipedia.org/wiki/Make_(software)) for doing the following operations :
+When developing, you can use [Makefile](https://en.wikipedia.org/wiki/Make_(software)) for doing the following operations :

 | Name          | Description                             |
 |---------------|-----------------------------------------|